mwczapski/private_gitserver_docker_container/README.md

 2. fn\_\_UtilityGeneric.sh (100%)
 3. fn\_\_WSLPathToDOSandWSDPaths (100%)

-Providing unit tests for functions which manipulate physical enviroment, like creating and manipulating a docker image or a docker comtainer, is to resource intensive and mocking physical infrastructure manipulation outcomes would be too time ocnsuming for this project.
+Providing unit tests for functions which manipulate physical enviroment, like creating and manipulating a docker image or a docker container, is too resource intensive and deloping mock functionality for mocking physical infrastructure manipulation outcomes would be too time consuming for this project.

 I will think about these issues.